yossef-elgendy/Movie-List-Back-End-Project/README.md

 ## Overview

-This project is a simple application designed to create and manage lists of everyone's favorite movies.
-It served as a valuable learning experience, allowing me to enhance my coding skills with PHP, jQuery, and Ajax.
+This project is a simple application designed to create and manage lists of everyone's favourite movies.
+It was a valuable learning experience, allowing me to enhance my coding skills with PHP, jQuery, and Ajax.

 ## Project Highlights